-- Reviews the homologation file and consults the organiser about the possible existence of a special authorisation.

-If he establishes that no homologation exists, the Jury must cancel the race (see article 650).

-He reads the TD reports about previous events at the site and checks whether the improvements proposed in these reports have been carried out.
+- Reviews the homologation file and consults the organiser regarding the existence of a special authorisation. - If he establishes that no homologation exists, the Jury must cancel the race (see article 650). - He reads the TD reports concerning previous events at the site and checks whether any improvements proposed in these reports have been carried out. - Inspects the liability insurance certificate as required by art.
+212 and reports where necessary to the FIS. - Inspects the competition and training courses.

-- Inspects the liability insurance certificate as required by art.
-212 and reports to the FIS where necessary. - Inspects the competition and training courses. - Supervises the compliance with art.
-704 concerning the official training.
-Spot checks the gate flags. - Collaborates in the administrative and technical preparations. - Checks the official entry lists, including FIS points. - Checks on the presence of sufficient radios for all members of the Jury (with separate frequencies). - Takes note of the accreditation and the authorisation for entry to the competition course.

-- Checks over the race courses with regard to preparation, marking, crowd control, as well as the layout of start and finish areas. - Supervises the course setting together with the Jury. - Checks on the location of the television towers and sees that they are adequately protected if necessary. - Supervises the locations of the first aid service along the course as well as the organisation of the medical care. - Checks on all technical installations such as timekeeping, hand timing, communications, transport of people, etc. - Is present in the race area during all official training. - Takes part in all meetings of the Jury and of the team captains. - Works closely together with the officials of the Organising Committee and the FIS technical advisor. - Is chairman of the Jury with a casting vote in case of a tie. - If necessary, appoints members to the Jury. - Has the right, if a Slalom or Giant Slalom cannot be carried out on the homologated course because of "force majeure", to move the race to a "substitute course" proposed by the organiser.
+- Supervises the compliance with art.
+704 concerning the official training.-Spot checks the gate flags. - Collaborates in the administrative and technical preparations. - Checks the official entry lists, including FIS points. - Checks on the presence of sufficient radios for all members of the Jury (with separate frequencies). - Takes note of the accreditation and the authorisation for entry to the competition course. - Checks over the race courses with regard to preparation, marking, crowd control, as well as the layout of start and finish areas. - Supervises the course setting together with the Jury. - Checks on the location of the television towers and sees that they are adequately protected if necessary. - Supervises the locations of the first aid service along the course as well as the organisation of the medical care. - Checks on all technical installations such as timekeeping, hand timing, communications, transport of people, etc. - Is present in the race area during all official training. - Takes part in all meetings of the Jury and of the team captains. - Works closely together with the officials of the Organising Committee and the FIS technical advisor. - Is chairman of the Jury with a casting vote in case of a tie. - If necessary, appoints members to the Jury. - Has the right, if a Slalom or Giant Slalom cannot be carried out on the homologated course owing "force majeure", to move the race to a "substitute course" proposed by the organiser.
 This is on the explicit condition that the necessary homologation measures can be fulfilled.
 For Downhill and Super-G there is only the possibility of shortening the run on a homologated course.
-The minimum prescribed vertical drops must, however, be observed in any case.
+The minimum prescribed vertical drops must, however, be observed in every case.